Pikes Peak granite: Crystallization

 The cooling of ancient magma caused crystals to form, through the process of precipitation and spread out of the magma.
 Pikes Peak granite is notably very coarse-grained on average, and made up almost entirely of large crystals of feldspar, and about a centimeter across, the granite can be easily weathered and crumbles.
 On average, hills and slopes of the Pikes Peak region are covered with thick blankets of loose gravel (scree) made up of marble-sized grains of feldspar.

 In some places, the cooling process lasted long enough to form pegmatites that contain large, pure crystals of various minerals.
-The chemistry of the cooling magma produced a complex and unique mineralogy that collectors come from around the world for Pikes Peaks mineral specimens.
+The chemistry of the cooling magma produced a complex mineralogy that collectors come from around the world for Pikes Peaks mineral specimens.
 Smoky quartz crystals and topaz are found in many places in the Pikes Peak granite.
 The most well-known mineral from the area is amazonite, a bluish form of microcline feldspar that is relatively rare in other parts of the world.
-Many museum collections have stunning specimens of deep blue amazonite crystals studded with jet-black smoky quartz crystals.
+Many museum collections have specimens of deep blue amazonite crystals studded with jet-black smoky quartz crystals.